DIY Industrial Black Pipe Shelf

-Today I wanted to show you how you can build a quick and inexpensive industrial pipe shelf for your room that gives it instant character and industrial feel.
+Today I wanted to show you how you can build a quick and inexpensive DIY industrial pipe shelf for your room that gives it instant character and industrial feel using reclaimed wood and pipe available from your local hardware store.
 Enjoy!

 To get started on this build you need black pipe and some kind of wood.
 I prefer to use some kind of reclaimed wood because I think the more beat up the wood looks, the better it stands out against the slick black pipe.
 Now of course it’s up to you what to go with but make sure you have enough length to cover how big the shelves you make are going to be.
 (In the video above, each shelf is 16.5″ long)

 The best part of black pipe is it’s versatility.
 You can really make the shelf any design or size that you want.
 You could add 5 or 6 different shelves at different heights if you wanted to and make it like a whole wall kinda thing.
 Although if you did that I’d recommend you mount it from the floor to carry the weight.
 For this shelf, I went with 2 of the same length shelves at different heights.
 I like to use 3/4″ black pipe because it’s a little thicker and heavier duty looking.
 You could use 1/2″ pipe if you wanted to and it’d be a little cheaper.
 The size piping I purchased are as follows.

 - 2 – 12″ pieces of black pipe

 - 2 – 6″ pieces of black pipe

 - 2 – 4″ pieces of black pipe

 - 3 – 3.5″ pieces of black pipe